 Our wide range of safe and natural complementary therapies do not replace traditional care, but patients often comment on their relaxing qualities and overall benefits.

-Emotional support and counselling
+Emotional support for families

 Bereavement support for families